Need help immediately? Call 646-54-DRDEB

 In a marriage, you are supposed to be equal partners.
 Right?
 Ok, now follow my thought: The person who pins a label on another person is the one with the power.

-That is the reason why, as a marriage counselor, I do not believe in giving people a diagnosis--It, too, is a process of labeling people which gives me unfair power and I don't need it to help people.
+That is the reason why, as a marriage counselor, I do not believe in giving people a diagnosis--It, too, is a process of labeling people which gives me unfair power and I don't need to do that in order to help people.
 As a therapist, I actually am placing judgment on people when I label them with a diagnosis.
 It's as if I said to myself that I am perfectly sane and they are crazy.
 No wonder people are shy about seeing a therapist.
 And that's a shame, but the psychiatrists and psychologists caused this problem.

 The same is true in relationships.
 As soon as I call you something, I have given myself power and taken it away from you.
 That's why name-calling is a form of verbal abuse.
 Marriages are not supposed to be power struggles.
 In fact, if I call you anything except something you would agree with or a compliment, it's verbal abuse.
 So, for example, let's say you were the president of a small company, and your spouse called you "Bill Gates," that would be abuse.
 It's not only factually incorrect (unless you were Bill Gates), but it does not respect what you actually do.
 It's as if your own true love was saying, "Anything less than being Bill Gates is no good."
 It's sarcastic; it's a put-down.
 In short, it's verbal abuse.

 There's also a pragmatic reason not to do it.
 Do you really want your wife/husband to hate you?
 Of course not.
-(See what John Gottman said about that.
-He did years of research on just this sort of verbal abuse.)
 Do you really want one more war?
 Of course not.
 Do you like being called names?
 Of course not.
 So obviously, it's not a good tactic.

 You can read what is written above and logically argue with me that a parent is superior to a child and can pass judgment and therefore should be able to call a child names.